SrideviAnandan/Projects-Using-Pega/README.md

 	Do a de-duplication check with external system and reject the quotation if already present.
 	Issue a new business policy once user accepts terms and conditions.
 	Allow user to do the payment.
 Send policy details to user once the payment is successfully completed.
+**FastestLaundry** is a startup company, launched in the beginning of this year.
+It offers premium Laundry services using a Mobile in the Hyderabad region.
+The firm offers an affordable laundry service with door to door pickup and delivery.
+The services include Washing, Ironing, Starching, Dry Cleaning, and Darning.
+They also offer Express FastestLaundry Service at a time slot chosen by the customer with a turnaround delivery time of 12 hrs with limited services.
+They also offer to track the status of your laundry.